dsimons-private/disaster_response_pipeline/README.md

 ## Instructions

-The web app is started by executing the python file 'run.py' in the folder '1_app'.
-Alternatively, using terminal with the command: 'python run.py' in the respective folder "# disaster_response_pipeline"
+The web app is started by executing the python file 'run.py' in the folder `'1_app'`.
+Alternatively, using terminal with the command: `'python run.py'` in the respective folder
-"# disaster_response_pipeline"